Update: The DVSwitch group is working on some documentation you may also want to refer to as it is official 🙂

 Once you get the instance running they give you all the ways to connect to it which I also don’t plan to cover since they have their own guides as part of the setup.
 You can use your SSH tool of preference.
 I use Putty and Bitvise (client is free server is not but you shouldn’t need server).
 For AWS you download a user key (you do not use a username password) that you need to load into your ssh client.
 For Putty, AWS gives you instructions on converting the key to a putty file.
 With Bitvise, you just import the .pem file.
 Once you are in with SSH you can start installing the ALS Software.

-Update: This might be a better guide as it’s more automated than my way is manual: https://www.youtube.com/watch?v=zGqdTvyObIU The video is for a Vultr install but may apply to AWS as well if you can install via ISO.
+Update: This might be a better guide as it’s more automated than my way as it is the manual process: https://www.youtube.com/watch?v=zGqdTvyObIU The video is for a Vultr install but may apply to AWS as well if you can install via ISO.

 The AWS server user logon is Ubuntu (covered in their docs) but so I didn’t have to use sudo all the time I set this after i got in. sudo -s and that switched me to root user.